webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

   - An SQL statement is a complete command composed of one or more clauses.
   - e.g. `SELECT * FROM table WHERE column > 1000`
 - **clause**
-  - A clause groups SQL keywords like SELECT, FROM, and WHERE with table names like City, column names like Name, and conditions like Population > 100000.
+  - A clause groups SQL keywords like `SELECT`, `FROM`, and `WHERE` with table names like City, column names like Name, and conditions like Population > 100000.
 - **Data Definition Language**
   - Data Definition Language (DDL) defines the structure of the database.
   - `CREATE, ALTER, DROP`